Super-RPG-Retro/Super-RPG-Retro/README.md

 ### Summary
 This game is currently a work in progress.
+Programmed in Godot.
+Help make this a great game.
+A team of volunteers needed.
+Join the [Super RPG Retro](https://discord.gg/b8damxvwX8) discord server.
+The core of this game came from this video, building a Roguelike from Scratch in Godot, [Dungeon of Recycling](https://www.youtube.com/watch?v=vQ1UGbUlzH4).

 ![This image shows the main menu, where the user loads game data or saves game data.](https://github.com/Super-RPG-Retro/Super-RPG-Retro/blob/main/images/main_menu_scene.png)